Variational Bayesian Personalized Ranking: Conclusion

-\normalem \begin{IEEEbiography} [{ }]{Bin Liu} received the Ph.D. degree from School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China, in 2023.
-Now he is with the School of Computing and Artificial Intelligence, Southwest Jiaotong University (SWJTU), Chengdu, China.
-He has published more than 10 scientific papers in prestigious international journals and conferences, including IEEE Transactions on Knowledge and Data Engineering and IEEE International Conference on Data Engineering.
-His research interests include statistical machine learning, contrastive learning and self-supervised learning. \end{IEEEbiography}
+\normalem \begin{IEEEbiography} [{ }]{Bin Liu} received the Ph.D. degree from the School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China, in 2023.
+He is currently affiliated with the School of Computing and Artificial Intelligence, Southwest Jiaotong University, Chengdu, China.
+He has published over 10 academic papers in top journals and conferences, including IEEE TPAMI, IEEE TKDE, IEEE ICDE.
+His research focuses on developing self-supervised and statistical machine learning techniques to advance information retrieval, ranking, and classification. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Xiaohong Liu} is an Assistant Professor at the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University.
-He received his Ph.D. from McMaster University, Canada.
+\begin{IEEEbiography} [{ }]{Xiaohong Liu} (Member, IEEE) received the Ph.D. degree in electrical and computer engineering from McMaster University, Canada, in 2021.
+He is currently an associate professor with the School of Computer Science, Shanghai Jiao Tong University, China.
 His research interests lie in computer vision and multimedia.
-He has published over 80 academic papers in top journals and conferences.
-He has been awarded the Microsoft Research Asia StarTrack Scholars Program in 2024, Shanghai Pujiang Program in 2022, Chinese Government Award for Outstanding Self-financed Students Abroad in 2021, and Borealis AI Fellowships in 2020.
-His research has been supported by the Young Scientists Fund of the National Natural Science Foundation of China (NSFC), Young Scientists Fund of Natural Science Foundation of Sichuan Province, and many high-tech companies.
-He also serves as Associate Editor of the ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM).
-Personal website: \url{https://jhc.sjtu.edu.cn/~xiaohongliu/} \end{IEEEbiography}
+He has published over 100 academic papers in top journals and conferences, and has been recognized among the Stanford Top 2\% Scientists (2025), the Microsoft Research Asia StarTrack Scholars(2024), Chinese Government Award for Outstanding Self-financed Students Abroad (2021), and Borealis AI Fellowships (2020).
+He serves as an associate editor of the ACM Transactions on Multimedia Computing, Communications, and Applications. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Qin Luo} received the B.S. degree from School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China, in 2023.
 He is currently working toward the M.S. degree with the School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST).
 He has published paper in IEEE Transactions on Knowledge and Data Engineering.
 His research interests include machine learning, artificial intelligence, and recommender systems. \end{IEEEbiography}